dhakalmahima188/Pulchowk-Campus-Network-Design/readme.md

 - ➢ Password for rest of the requirements : ``cisco``

 ## Conclusion
-Hence the area , subnet and VLANs were created as mentioned.
-The routers have been named according to the specified convention.
-The passwords for privileged access mode and other requirements have been appropriately set.
-Network and VLAN labeling has been meticulously implemented using the assigned network IDs.
-IP addresses have been assigned and labeled for both PCs and router interfaces.
-Servers have been labeled with their respective services, ensuring clear identification.
+In conclusion, the areas, subnets, and VLANs have been successfully configured, and the routers have been named according to a specific convention [1, 2, 3].
+The passwords for privileged access mode and other requirements have been set and met other security requirements.
+Network and VLAN labeling have been meticulously implemented using the assigned network IDs.
+IP addresses have been strategically assigned and clearly labeled for both PCs and router interfaces.
+Additionally, servers have been labeled according to their respective services to ensure easy identification.

-The implementation of OSPF for internal routing, as proposed, has been realized, enabling seamless connectivity between internal networks.
-Additionally, traffic forwarding to the upstream service provider and efficient routing of network packets from the ISP without dynamic routing has been established, with minimal route entries for optimal efficiency.
-The sample network of Pulchowk campus was realized.
-This configuration supports robust connectivity and is designed to be scalable to accommodate future expansions or technological upgrades.
+The implementation of OSPF for internal routing, as initially proposed, has been successfully realized.
+This configuration enables seamless connectivity between internal networks.
+Furthermore, traffic forwarding to the upstream service provider has been optimized, and efficient routing of network packets from the ISP has been established without the need for dynamic routing.
+This is achieved with minimal route entries to ensure optimal efficiency.

+The sample network at Pulchowk campus has been effectively realized.
+This setup not only supports robust connectivity but is also designed to be scalable, accommodating future expansions and technological upgrades.